GabrielleEaston/gnycphotography/README.md

 ## Overview

-_**Personal Website to showcase collection of art work** is lorem ipsum dolor sit amet.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+_**Personal Website to showcase collection of art work** Developed with Gatsby, GraphQl and Contentful CMS._

 ### Core Features

 _Being able to easily update the content once the development is completed._

-- _Simple minimalistic design._
+- _Simple elegant design and modern user inteface to showcase photography collections._
 - _Responsive._
-- _Easy updates._
+- _Easy content updates._
 - _Image optimization (reason for choosing Gatsby)._
-- _Print Shop(coming soon feature)._
-- _etc._

 ### Team